Ethical Considerations in Teletherapy

 Integrating Ethics Training Into Counseling Education

 While any reputable program will include some dedicated coursework on professional ethics, schools may need to revamp their curricula to include specific information and training on ethics in virtual therapy settings.
+Teaching an ethical framework for teletherapy is essential, as it provides a structured set of moral principles to guide students in navigating the unique challenges of online counseling.

 Supervision and Mentorship in Digital Counseling